Semi-Quantum Money: Introduction

+In \cref{sec:computational_assumptions_are_necessary} we show that a quantum money scheme with classical minting (and therefore any semi-quantum money scheme) cannot be information-theoretically secure (i.e., it must rely on computational assumptions).

-\ifnum\sigconf=1 Some of the proofs, and preliminary standard definitions are deferred to the full version~\cite{RS19}. \else \cref{sec:nomenclature} is a nomenclature, a "cheat sheet" describing some of our notations. \cref{sec:preliminaries} contains mainly the standard definitions of private-key encryption and message authentication code (MAC), and can be safely skipped by readers who are familiar with these notions. \cref{sec:ql_with_bolt_to_cert}, taken almost verbatim from \cite{cs20}, comprises the definitions of quantum lightning with bolt-to-certificate. \cref{sec:definition_NTCF}, taken almost verbatim from Brakerski et al. \cite{brakerski18certifiable}, comprises a definition of NTCF. \cref{sec:advantage_of_statelessness} comprises a discussion of memoryless vs memory-dependent schemes. \fi
+\ifnum\sigconf=1 Some of the proofs, and preliminary standard definitions are deferred to the full version~\cite{RS19}. \else \cref{sec:nomenclature} is a nomenclature, a "cheat sheet" describing some of our notations. \cref{sec:preliminaries} contains mainly the standard definitions of private-key encryption and message authentication code (MAC), and can be safely skipped by readers who are familiar with these notions. \cref{sec:ql_with_bolt_to_cert}, taken almost verbatim from \cite{CS20}, comprises the definitions of quantum lightning with bolt-to-certificate. \cref{sec:definition_NTCF}, taken almost verbatim from Brakerski et al. \cite{BCM+18}, comprises a definition of NTCF. \cref{sec:advantage_of_statelessness} comprises a discussion of memoryless vs memory-dependent schemes. \cref{sec:parallel_repetition_weakly_verifiable_puzzles} is a simplified overview of the parallel repetition of weakly verifiable puzzles result from \cite{CHS05} which is used for our parallel repetition of 1-of-2 puzzles result. \cref{sec:transaction_figs} comprises a series of figures illustrating the various ways transactions can be performed with different flavors of quantum money schemes (regular, classically-verifiable and semi-quantum) along with the types of communication each method and flavor requires.